rabea14180-max/Portfolio-Project/Stage 5/demo-plan.md

 3. Show registered devices and their status.
 4. Open the Readings page and explain the stored temperature data.
 5. Demonstrate the user-configurable temperature threshold.
-6. Show generated alerts and their severity and status.
+6. Show the configured email recipient.
+7. Show the alert generated when the threshold is exceeded.
+8. Show the alert notification received by email.
-7. Acknowledge or resolve an alert.
+9. Acknowledge or resolve the alert.
-8. Demonstrate role-based access.
+10. Demonstrate role-based access.

+## Email Alerts

+FlexSight can send an email notification when a temperature reading exceeds the threshold configured by an authorized user.

+The email notification provides information about the triggered alert so the responsible user can respond without continuously monitoring the dashboard.

+During the demo:

+- Confirm the configured recipient email.
+- Trigger or display an existing temperature alert.
+- Show the alert inside the FlexSight dashboard.
+- Open the received email notification.
+- Do not display passwords or private account information.

 ## User Roles

-- **Owner:** Full system access.
+- **Owner:** Full system access, including users, devices, alerts, thresholds, and email settings.
-- **Admin/Manager:** Manages users, devices, alerts, and configuration.
+- **Admin/Manager:** Manages users, devices, alerts, thresholds, and email settings according to permissions.
 - **Inspector:** View-only access to Dashboard and Readings, with access to Settings to change the password.

 ## System Flow

 DHT11 Sensor → ESP32 → Flask REST API → PostgreSQL → React Dashboard

-The backend compares incoming readings with the threshold configured by an authorized user and creates an alert when the threshold is exceeded.
+When a reading exceeds the configured threshold, the backend creates an alert inside the application and sends an email notification to the configured recipient.

 ## Demo Closing

-FlexSight delivers a complete sensor-to-dashboard workflow with temperature monitoring, stored readings, configurable thresholds, alerts, and role-based access control.
+FlexSight delivers a complete sensor-to-dashboard workflow with temperature monitoring, stored readings, configurable thresholds, dashboard alerts, email notifications, and role-based access control.

-If the live website is unavailable, the team will continue the demonstration using the real screenshots included in the presentation.
+If the live website or email service is unavailable, the team will continue the demonstration using real screenshots.

 ## Live Demo

 **FlexSight Website:** https://flexsight.dev/links
-ڑ